 Getting Your App from the Idea Stage to the Product Stage

 In this guide you will learn how to make an app and launch successfully.
-If you are starting an app development project for the first time, here are some things you need to consider before engaging with any consultants or making any financial commitments.
+If you are starting a development project for the first time, here are some things you need to consider before engaging with any consultants or making any financial commitments.

-The first thing you want to do when you develop a mobile app is to consider:
+The first thing you want to do when developing an app is consider:

 - What problem am I solving? (solution)

 - Who are my audiences? (market)

 - How many different ways can my audiences benefit from the app? (utility)